-Boarding schools should take into account that increased mixing of pupils in a residential environment can lead to increased transmission, and a greater risk that more children would need to isolate if there is a positive case, and consider what grouping or bubbles are appropriate in each situation.
+Boarding schools should take into account that increased mixing of pupils in a residential environment can lead to increased transmission, and a greater risk that more children might need to isolate if there is a positive case.
 Schools should continue to risk assess, following the main guidance, considering for example the arrangements for distancing between adults and children and maintain contact with their local Health Protection Team (HPT).
 Schools should have contingency plans for pupils or groups of pupils that may be required to isolate following a positive case.